phamxtien/streamlit_back_camera_input/README.md

 # streamlit_back_camera_input
-Custome camera input with back camera as default
+Streamlit camera input with back camera as default Just touch on video area to take a picture

 ## Installation instructions